rsimon/recogito-bulk-upload/README.md

-# recogito-bulk-upload
+# Recogito Bulkuploader

-A script for bulk-uploading documents to Recogito without the UI hassle
+A script for bulk-uploading documents to Recogito without the UI hassle.